 St. Lawrence College’s vision is to be a globally recognized college, delivering innovative learning opportunities and preparing career-ready graduates to be leaders in their fields.
 The Centre for Behavioural Studies contributes to that vision by acting as a learning lab for students in the College’s behavioural programs: Honours Bachelor of Behavioural Psychology, Behavioural Science, Autism & Behavioural Science, and Communicative Disorders Assistant.
 The Centre provides students with opportunities to participate in and observe client interventions, engage in research, collaborate with professionals in the field, and complete excellent placement training.
 Each program’s behavioural sciences courses embed the Centre into learning objectives and course activities in order to provide students with enriching experiential learning opportunities.
 The Centre also offers cross-disciplinary learning opportunities for students in a wide variety of programs.

-The Centre for Behavioural Studies offers behavioural assessments and intervention services to groups and individuals that are client-centred, evidence-based, and strength-based.
+The Centre for Behavioural Studies offers services to groups that are client-centred, evidence-based, and strength-based.
 We offer consultation services to organizations and communities using behavioural science to encourage individuals, teams, and organizations to work together to make better decisions and to achieve better outcomes.
 We offer professional development services for ABA, behavioural practitioners, and organizations.